Advertiser Disclosure

 Your LTV

 As mentioned above, the loan-to-value limit on most HELOCs is 85 percent.
 This means you must preserve 15 percent of your home’s equity.
-However, some lenders with no LTV ratio limitations allow borrowers to cash out 100 percent of their home’s value minus the outstanding balance on your existing mortgage.
+However, some lenders with no LTV ratio limitations allow borrowers to cash out 100 percent of their home’s value minus the outstanding balance on their existing mortgage.

 The Interest Rate on a Second Mortgage